htmldbjs/htmldbjs/docs/methods/deleteMarkedRows.md

 ### `HTMLDB.deleteMarkedRows`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method deletes the rows from the `parent` that contains the class specified by `className`.

+Please note that this method is used for inner operations, there is no need to call directly.

 #### Description